-In our view, it’s not enough to simply identify a business that is associated with a long-term growth theme.
-We scrutinize businesses in the context of their industries overall, and often we favor the “enablers” of growth themes and trends.
-Also known as “pick-and-shovel” businesses, these companies provide products or services that enable the growth of the overall industry.
-Examples in our portfolio include:
+In our view, it's not enough to simply identify a business that is associated with a long-term growth theme.
+We scrutinize businesses in the context of their industries overall, and often we favor the "enablers" of growth themes and trends.
+Also known as pick-and-shovel businesses, these companies provide products or services that enable the growth of the overall industry.

-Personalized medicine refers to the customization of medical treatments based on an individual’s specific needs and genetic makeup.
-We believe we’re in the early innings of a broad shift to personalized medicine.
+An example of an enabler can be found within our personalized medicine theme.
+Personalized medicine refers to the customization of medical treatments based on an individual's specific needs and genetic makeup.
 Many companies are making great strides in cell and gene therapy, with thousands of treatments in various phases of development.

 However, when it comes to biopharmaceuticals, there are many complexities, uncertainties, and possible outcomes.
 Rather than trying to forecast which individual drugs and treatments will be successful, we are invested in Lonza, a company that opened the world's largest dedicated cell-and-gene-therapy facility for businesses that are developing drugs.
 Lonza is the outsourced manufacturer for over 1,000 different therapies across modalities.
 We believe Lonza should benefit as any of these treatments successfully come to market.